 Longboards were invented in Hawaii by surfers in the 50’s so they could practice when the waves were not cooperating.
 It is now one of the fastest growing sports with its exposure from the X-Games.

-Longboarding is a thrilling, addictive sport and if your looking to get your first longboard or your tenth, your in the right place.
-We going to review the top 11 longboards in this article.
+Longboarding is a thrilling, addictive sport and if your looking to get your first longboard or your tenth, you’re in the right place.
+We are going to review the best longboards for beginners and cruising in this article.

 - Atom Drop Through Longboard